dportik/SSDi-Calculator/README.md

 Two versions of the SSDi are calculated (for each species):

-1. The mean body size of each sex is obtained and the means are used to calculate SSDi.
-We can call this the "standard" SSDi, as this is the typical way of calculating an SSDi.
+1. **Standard SSDi.** The mean body size of each sex is obtained and the means are used to calculate SSDi.
+We can call this the standard SSDi, as this is the typical way of calculating an SSDi.
+If you only have one data point for each sex for a given species, this is also fine.
+The point estimates will be used instead of the average.

-2. The SSDi is obtained for all possible male-female pairwise comparisons, and the average SSDi is obtained from this distribution of values.
+2. **Pairwise SSDi.** The SSDi is obtained for all possible male-female pairwise comparisons, and the average SSDi is obtained from this distribution of values.
 We can call this the pairwise SSDi, as it results from pairwise comparisons.
 This version explicitly accounts for intraspecific variation. **If you only have one data point for each sex, this calculation is skipped.**

 #### Permutation Test